-Rest
+Rest Period

-- Children in care for a full day should rest during the day for an appropriate length of time, depending on their age and routines, e.g. Children 18 months- 4 years of age should have a rest period up to 2 hours per day. - Appropriate rest periods will be set up in consultation with the parent, provider and Child Care Advisor and will be part of the child's recommended daily program of activities. - Children who cannot sleep must not be kept in bed longer than 1 hour.

-• Bedding is required for each child in care in the provider's home.
-The provider and parent should agree on who supplies the bedding.
+- Children in care for a full day should rest during the day for an appropriate length of time, depending on their age and routines, e.g. Children 18 months- 4 years of age should have a rest period up to 2 hours per day. - Appropriate rest periods will be set up in consultation with the parent/guardian, Provider and Child Care Advisor and will be part of the child's recommended daily program of activities. - Children who cannot sleep must not be kept in bed longer than 1 hour. - Bedding is required for each child in care in the Provider's home.
+The Provider and parent/guardian should agree on who supplies the bedding..